snowirbis/ipauth/README.md

 # Description
-Go: Check access by IP address
+Check access by IP address

 # Install and Usage